SamPenrose/id-keywrapping-demo/README.rst

 -------

 In one shell: make run-server
-In another one: ./client.py EMAIL PASSWORD init
+In another one: make client-init
-Then, ./client.py EMAIL PASSWORD read
+Then, make client-read

 Incompleteness
 --------------